tidy-finance/website/docs/index.md

 ## Colophon {.unnumbered}

-This book was written in RStudio using `bookdown`.
-The website is hosted with GitHub Pages and automatically updated after every commit.
+This book was written in RStudio using `bookdown` [@Xie2016].
+The website is hosted with GitHub Pages.
 The complete source is [available from GitHub](www.github.com/voigtstefan/tidy_finance).
 We generated all plots in this book using `ggplot2` and its classic dark-on-light theme (`theme_bw()`).

 This version of the book was built with R version 4.2.1 (2022-06-23, Funny-Looking Kid) and the following packages: